abhiniveshmitra/service-1a/README.md

 * **Multi-Collection Support:** Processes multiple collections independently and in parallel, as per Adobe’s folder specification.
 * **100% Compliance:** All outputs pass official JSON schema validation, with health checks and validation scripts included.

+## 🗂️ Where to Add PDFs for Testing

+* Place your sample or test PDF files inside the `app/input/` folder.
+Each PDF placed here will be processed in **Round 1A** for outline extraction.
+* After processing, extracted outlines and intermediate outputs are stored in `app/output/`.

+For Challenge 1B, collections are managed under `collections/`, with each collection having its own PDFs, outline dependencies, and input/output JSON files as per the official hackathon folder specification.

+## 🔄 End-to-End Pipeline Flow

+1. **Place PDFs:** Add your PDFs to `app/input/` for outline extraction (Round 1A).
+2. **Run Round 1A:** Extracts structured outlines (as JSON) for each PDF.
+3. **Setup Collections:** Converts Round 1A outputs for use in persona-driven analysis (populates `collections/` folders).
+4. **Run Round 1B:** Performs persona-specific content extraction and ranking for each collection, producing schema-compliant outputs.
+5. **Validation:** Run health checks and schema validation to ensure outputs are compliant.

 ## 📋 Quick Start

 ### Prerequisites